Samcfuchs/FRC-Data/README.md

 changes.
 It's worth noting, however, that 2018 already had an issue, where the data had an additional field that was not included in the sort orders.
 This has been fixed.

+### TeamInfo
+Should work for the forseeable future.
+The biggest concern here is google's geocoder API.
+It was a little tricky to get this fully functional, and it's possible that a change to their quota policy could affect this script.

+### TeamDivisions
+Should work for the forseeable future.